tmc323/Chord-Annotations/README.txt

 MARL (Music and Audio Research Lab) at NYU Music Technology program is happy to release hundreds of human annotated chord labels to MIR researchers.

-All chord transcriptions have been manually annotated by NYU undergraduate music students, and each song has double checked by two annotators.

-You can download the latest label files from our repository.
+You can download the latest version of label files from our project repository.

    git://github.com/tmc323/Chord-Annotations.git

-For downloading the files, you need to install git, then type below in your terminal: git clone git://github.com/tmc323/Chord-Annotations.git
+to download the files, you will need to install git, then type below in your terminal: git clone git://github.com/tmc323/Chord-Annotations.git

+All chord transcriptions are manually annotated by NYU undergraduate music students, and each song has been double checked by two different annotators.

+Our dataset provides the chord transcriptions for all 100 songs of RWC Popular Music database ( http://staff.aist.go.jp/m.goto/RWC-MDB/rwc-mdb-p.html ).
+In addition, up to now, we provide 195 songs out of 8752 songs from the uspop2002 Pop Music data set ( http://labrosa.ee.columbia.edu/projects/musicsim/uspop2002.html ).
+The number of transcriptions will be gradually increased.

+So, please check the repository regularly.

 * Format